-There is just one pathway to certification as a nurse anesthetist; the Board is very specific about education and certification requirements.
+There is just one pathway to certification as a nurse anesthetist; the Board is very specific about education (Nurse Practitioner programs in California) and certification requirements.
 For other specialties, there are multiple pathways a nurse may use to demonstrate that requirements have been met.

 Nurse practitioners and nurse-midwives may be authorized to order medication for patients; for this, they will need a “furnishing number”.

 - Nurse Practitioner Requirements

 - Psychiatric/ Mental Health Nurse Requirements

 - Out-of-State Nurses

 - APN License Renewal Requirements